pawansinghfromindia/pawansinghfromindia/README.md

 ### 💁‍♂️ Experience

-- **Infosys:** Worked at Infosys as a Digital Specilist Engineer on Big Data with Technologies like - Python, SQL, PySpark, SparkSQL, ADB, ADF as a Data Engineer.
+- **Infosys:** Worked at Infosys as a Digital Specialist Engineer on Big Data with Technologies like - Python, SQL, PySpark, SparkSQL, ADB, ADF as a Data Engineer.

 ### 🚀 Featured Projects